Sodium monofluorophosphate: Discovery and development

 Sodium monofluorophosphate was first described in 1929 by the German chemist Willy Lange, who was then with the University of Berlin.
 His fruitless attempts to prepare free monofluorophosphoric acid led him to look at the acid's esters.
 Together with Gerda von Krüger, one of his students, Lange thus synthesized diethyl fluorophosphate which proved to be quite toxic, being the first ever nerve agent.
 In the 1930s, Gerhard Schrader, working for the German company IG Farben, tried to develop synthetic insecticide.
-His work focused on esters of phosphoric acid and resulted in the accidental discovery of Isoflurophate, Tabun, Soman, and Sarin.
+His work focused on esters of phosphoric acids and resulted in the discovery of Isoflurophate, Tabun, Soman, and Sarin.
 In the meantime, Lange, who was married to a Jewish woman, emigrated from Germany to the United States and started work for Procter and Gamble Company.
 In 1947, he and Ralph Livingston of Monsanto Company published the preparation of the free fluorophosphoric acids and mentioned the use of isoflurophate in the treatment of glaucoma and myasthenia gravis.
 The well known toxicity of these esters led to fears that the simple salts might also be toxic, and such fears precluded any large scale commercial use of the salts.
 In 1950, under sponsorship of the manufacturer of the compounds, Ozark Chemical Company, the toxicity of sodium monofluorophosphate was studied by Harold Hodge at the University of Rochester who included anti-cavity testing.
 In 1967 Colgate-Palmolive filed several patents on the use of sodium monofluorophosphate in toothpaste.

 Safety

 The usual content of SMFP in toothpaste is 0.76%.
-The compound is used in place of sodium fluoride, particularly in children's toothpastes, because it is less acutely toxic, although both have modest toxicities.
-The in rats is 0.9 g/kg.
+The compound is used in place of sodium fluoride (NaF), particularly in children's toothpastes, because it is less acutely toxic, although both have modest toxicities.
+The oral of SMFP in rats is 784 mg/kg vs. 148.5 mg/kg for NaF.
+Adverse effects were observed in rats at a dosage as low as 30 mg/kg of SMFP for 14 days.